-One of Dr. Freundlich's missions during his career has been to help create a generation of kids who actually enjoy going to the dentist and have nothing to fear.
+One of Dr. Freundlich's and Dr. Homsi's missions during their careers has been to help create a generation of kids who actually enjoy going to the dentist and have nothing to fear.
 Mission accomplished!!!
 We are now on to the next generation, doing the same for the children of the now grown up kids who are patients!
 Great fun for us!!

 A child's first visit to the dentist should be enjoyable.
 Our office makes a special effort to always keep it positive.
 We want you and your child to feel at ease from the moment your family arrives at our office.